tari-labs/tari-university/src/network-analysis/probabilistic-attack/probabilistic_attack_vector_analysis_building_blocks.md

 ### Types of Distribution

+There are 6 high-level types of distributions.
+These include discrete, continuous , mixed discrete/continuous, joint, non-numeric and miscellaneous.

 When considering solving the probability of an attacker controlling the majority of nodes in the network, the various types of probability distributions of the specific circumstances and variables of the problem need to be analyzed.
 There are two categories of probability distribution: finite and infinite support [[1]].
-Here support is defined as a real-valued function *f*, which is the subset of the domain containing those elements that are not mapped to zero.
-If the domain of *f* is a topological space, the support of *f* is instead defined as the smallest closed set containing all points not mapped to zero [[2]].

 #### Continuous Distribution